There is a really weird phenomenon I have become aware of in recent years that I will call Camouflaged Racism.

 You can like Oprah Winfrey and still be racist.

-Or someone might be married to an immigrant from a particular country but claim that in general people from that particular country are weak or untalented or criminal.
+Or someone might be married to an immigrant from a particular country, or another country, but claim that in general people from that particular country are weak or untalented or criminal.

 This, I take it, is the kind of racism that motivated the President recently when he criticized accepting more immigrants from what he referred to as (his words) “shit-hole countries”.